u11d-com/terraform-aws-medusajs/README.md

 ## Contact

 If you have any questions, comments, or need assistance with this module, please feel free to reach out to us via email at [hello@u11d.com](mailto:hello@u11d.com).
 We are happy to help with any questions related to module usage or to resolve issues.

-Additionally, if you require commercial development services for your Medusa platform, we offer expertise in building custom solutions, integrations, and more.
-Please contact us at the same email address to discuss your project needs.

 ## Contributing
 We welcome contributions to this module!
 If you have bug fixes, new features, or documentation improvements, feel free to fork the repository, make your changes, and submit a pull request.